prykon/next-steps-tile-plugin/README.md

 #### Will Do

-- Will add Next Steps tile to Contacts module
+- Will add Next Steps tile to each contact's page

 ## Requirements